 Male climbers under the age of twenty-five are the higher percentile of deaths and to my frustration; I’m often reminded of this sad truth by older people I meet in alpine huts.
 There’s an accepted risk that we climbers, may fall or get caught in an avalanche with no expectations that our partners will dig us out.
 That’s where making smart decisions on travel and techniques used to match the conditions and terrain come into play, along with a hint of luck.

 Even the most highly trained and accomplished climbers and skiers have come undone.
 There is definitely an element of luck.
 No great alpinist will disagree with that.
 You can enjoy the many experiences that snow, rock and ice can provide, as long as you don’t push the fine line too far.
 Don’t go out in bad weather, if the forecast does not support your objectives, your trip can wait, the mountain will still be there.

-Australia being the hot, dry and flat continent with barely any snow, really only has one decent mountain range, it’s just across the Tasman Sea.
-The Southern Alps are an incredible destination for ski touring, ski-mountaineering and they provide a great training ground for mountaineering.
-The mountains are at low altitude (highest peak at 3724m) but offer elevation gain comparable to many world class ranges.
+Australia is the hot, dry and flat continent with barely any snow, really only has one decent mountain range, it’s just across the Tasman Sea.
+The Southern Alps are an incredible destination for ski touring, and ski-mountaineering and they provide a great training ground for mountaineering.
+The mountains are at low altitude (highest peak at 3724m) but offer elevation gain comparable to many world-class ranges.

 Be safe, be smart and be fit.
 See you in the hills.